nianticlabs/relpose-gnn/README.md

    done
    ```

-3. Download pre-trained models trained with 7-Scenes' 6 traing scenes (Table 2 in the paper)
+3. Download pre-trained models trained with 7-Scenes' 6 training scenes (Table 2 in the paper)

    comming soon

 4. Evaluate each model on a correponding remaining scene
    ```shell
    conda activate relpose_gnn